mokyen/okyensourcesoftware/dmi.md

-# Decision Making Isolation - Practical Guidance for SRP and OCP
+An entity is a value, object, reference, structured binding, function, enumerator, type, class member, bit-field, template, template specialization, namespace, or pack.
+Decision Making Isolation - Practical Guidance for SRP and OCP

 Writing code is relatively easy.
 Writing good code is hard.